Cook Children's Medicaid Home Health Care in SW Fort Worth/Burleson, TX

 Yes.
 Physical therapy, occupational therapy, and speech-language pathology are covered Medicaid benefits for eligible pediatric members in Texas when services are medically necessary and ordered by a physician.
 Home-based therapy is particularly beneficial for children who have difficulty traveling to outpatient therapy clinics due to medical complexity or mobility limitations.
 Families in the Burleson and SW Fort Worth area should verify that their preferred home health agency provides therapy services and that those services are authorized under the child's Cook Children's Health Plan benefits.

-What documentation does the home health agency need to begin services?
+What documentation does the home health agency need to begin pediatric Medicaid services?

-Patrick Acker is the franchise owner and operator of BrightStar Care of SW Fort Worth/Burleson, a Joint Commission Accredited home health agency serving families across Burleson, Joshua, Crowley, Rendon, and SW Fort Worth.
-Under his leadership, the agency maintains Joint Commission Accreditation — the highest independent quality standard in home health care — and operates under a Registered Nurse Director of Nursing who oversees all care plans.
-The agency accepts Medicaid managed care plans and works closely with families to coordinate home health authorization, clinical care, and discharge planning.
+BrightStar Care of SW Fort Worth/Burleson is a Joint Commission Accredited home health agency serving families across Burleson, Joshua, Crowley, Rendon, and SW Fort Worth.
+The agency maintains Joint Commission Accreditation — the highest independent quality standard in home health care — and operates under a Registered Nurse Director of Nursing who oversees all care plans.
+The agency accepts Cook Children's Medicaid and other Medicaid managed care plans, and works closely with families to coordinate home health authorization, clinical care, and discharge planning throughout SW Fort Worth and Burleson, TX.

 This content is for educational and informational purposes only and does not constitute medical, legal, or financial advice.
 Information may be outdated or incomplete.
 Always consult a qualified healthcare professional, attorney, or financial advisor regarding your specific situation.
 BrightStar Care of Burleson makes no representations or warranties regarding the accuracy or completeness of this information.